 Sweet potatoes with nematodes are a serious problem in both the commercial and home garden.
-Nematodes of sweet potatoes may either be reniform or root knot.
+Nematodes of sweet potatoes may either be reniform (kidney-shaped) or root knot.
 Symptoms of root knot nematodes in sweet potatoes are easier to identify than those caused by reniform nematodes, which are usually not discovered until harvest, but the damage can still be severe.
 How then can sweet potato root knot nematodes be controlled?
 Read on to learn more.

 Symptoms of Sweet Potato Root Knot Nematodes

 Root knot nematodes of sweet potatoes are white to yellow and live amongst the storage roots.
 Although tiny, these nematodes can be seen without a magnifying glass.
 They overwinter as eggs in the soil and complete their life cycle in about 30 days.
 Since a single female can lay up to 3,000 eggs, a severe infestation of root knot nematodes in sweet potatoes can seriously damage a crop.

 Root knot nematodes are most abundant in sandy soils.
 Signs of root knot nematodes include stunted vines and yellowing.
 The symptoms often mimic those of a plant with a nutrient deficiency.
 Roots will be distorted and cracked with a tough texture.

 If they infest the plants early in the growing season, small galls may be seen; if they attack later in the season, they can be found in the larger storage roots.
 For a sure diagnosis, split the small roots lengthwise and look for a swollen female nematode embedded in the root.
 Usually, the area surrounding the nematode is dark and the nematode itself looks a bit like a pearl nestled into the flesh of the root.